DaziumDesignSolutions/CobaltTalon.com/contents/home/rotators/1-mobile-platform.md

 ### Analytic Solutions for ACOs

-Are you ready to measure overall efectiveness to deliver quality care and reduce costs?
+Are you ready to measure overall effectiveness to deliver quality care and reduce costs?

 <div class="action"><a href='http://50.62.110.126/populationhealthanalytics' class="btn btn-lg btn-primary">INTEGRATED SOLUTIONS</a></div>